2010 | 2011 | 2012 | 2013 | 2014 | 2015

 Feb.
-20 - A multi-million dollar campaign is announced to renovate the outdoor athletic field.
-The field will be named "Bishop Schmitt Field" after seventh diocese of Wheeling-Charleston Bishop Bernard W. Schmitt.
+20 - A multimillion dollar campaign was announced to renovate the outdoor athletic field.
+The field will be named "Bishop Schmitt Field" after seventh Diocese of Wheeling-Charleston Bishop Bernard W. Schmitt.

-March 7 - The Board of Directors announced that Rev. James J. Fleming, S.J. will become the institutions 10th president effective July 1, 2013.
+March 7 - The Board of Trustees announced that Rev. James J. Fleming, S.J. will become the institutions 10th president effective July 1, 2013.